fiduswriter/simple-datatables/docs/documentation/Upgrading.md

 * The `columns` option allows for the specification of a specific class for the header cell or body cell using `headerClass` and `cellClass`.

 * The `columns` option allows for the selection of several new values for `type`.
-You can now chose between:
+You can now choose between:

     * `html` (default)
     * `string`